davejacobs/mint/README.md

 ### Examples ###

-At this point, a couple of example may be useful.
+At this point, a couple of examples may be useful.

 The following are possible: